iecheta/LatticeLib/functions/README.md

 # Functions
-Explanations of all of the functions.
-The functions in subfolder \extra are explained after the following table.
+Decriptions of all of the functions used by LatticeLib.

 |function|description|
 |------------|-------|